Glynk/Milo-iOS-SDK/README.md

 ## Info.Plist file chnages

-1. Right click on Info.plist, click "Open As" -> "Source Code".
-Add the below strings
+1. Right click on Info.plist and click "Open As" -> "Source Code".
+Add the below strings (ignore if you already have these) -

 ```
 <key>NSCameraUsageDescription</key>